gulpjs/liftoff/UPGRADING.md

 # 0.11 -> 0.12
-In the environment invoked by the `launch` callback, `configNameRegex` has been renamed to `configNameSearch`.
+For the environment passed into the `launch` callback, `configNameRegex` has been renamed to `configNameSearch`.
 It now returns an array of valid config names instead of a regular expression.

 # 0.10 -> 0.11